-If you were not present for your InSinkErator installation, you may not be certain how to uninstall it.
-The first step in the process is to turn off the circuit that the garbage disposal is on.
+If you weren't present for your InSinkErator installation, you may not be certain how to uninstall it.
+The first step is to turn off the circuit that the garbage disposal is on.
 Then, unplug the unit.
 It's best to turn the power off at the circuit and unplug the disposal just to be safe.

-Assuming you also have a dishwasher, you'll need to remove the discharge hose that is located at the top of the disposal, according to Disposal Zone.
-Be sure your dishwasher is not running before you do this.
+Assuming you also have a dishwasher installed, you'll need to remove the discharge hose that is located at the top of the disposal.
+Be sure your dishwasher isn't running before you do this.
 By loosening the clamp on the hose, you can get enough leverage to remove the hose from the disposal.
 There may be water in the hose, so keep a tub or bucket handy to keep things neat.

-Your garbage disposal is also connected to a drainpipe.
-You can undo this by using pliers to loosen the nuts making the connection.
-Then, rotate the InSinkErator at least three times from the top to unscrew it.
+Your garbage disposal is also connected to a P-trap on the drain pipe.
+Before disconnecting it from the garbage disposal, place a bucket underneath to catch any water or gunk in the trap.
+Loosen the connectors on both sides of the curved trap, using pliers if necessary to disconnect them before pulling the trap downward to remove the pipe section.
+Then, rotate the InSinkErator a quarter turn to release it from the mount holding it to the drain.
 Once you've turned the unit enough it will fall from its mount, so be sure to have a hand beneath it to catch it.

-If you'll be installing a new garbage disposal, you can leave your connections loose, as you will need them when you add the new unit.
+If you'll be installing a new garbage disposal, you can leave your connections loose, as you'll need them when you add the new unit.
 If you don't plan to put in another garbage disposal, you should prepare to clamp off the hoses and close off the pipes as needed.

 Replacing a Garbage Disposal

-InSinkErator 444 replacement, or the replacement of other garbage disposals made by this manufacturer, is fairly straightforward.
-Once you have removed the old unit, you should be able to install the new one by following the instructions in the manual.
+InSinkErator replacement, or the replacement of other garbage disposals made by this manufacturer, is fairly straightforward.
+Once you remove the old unit, you should be able to install the new one by following the instructions in the manual.

-If you are unsure about how to install the new garbage disposal, it's best to consult a professional.
-Emerson does offer you the option of hiring a technician to come to your home for installation or removal.
+If you're unsure about how to install the new garbage disposal, it's best to consult a professional.
+Emerson offers you the option of hiring a technician to come to your home for installation or removal.